crypto-org-chain/cronos-docs/docs/chain-details/introduction.md

 ### Cronos Chain

-Crypto.com introduces the Cronos mainnet, the Crypto.org EVM compatible chain, on 8 Nov 2021.
+Crypto.org introduces the Cronos mainnet beta, the Cosmos SDK based EVM compatible chain, on 8 Nov 2021.

 Cronos is the EVM compatible chain running in parallel to the [Crypto.org Chain](https://crypto.org/docs/).
 It aims to massively scale the Chain DeFi ecosystem, by providing developers with the ability to rapidly port apps from Ethereum and EVM-compatible chains, with funding from [Particle B’s $100m EVM fund](https://blog.crypto.com/particle-b-accelerator-launches-the-cro-evm-fund/) and access to the 10M+ user base of the Crypto.com ecosystem.